TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/02-saying-goodbye-to-carbs/index.md

 # Conclusion

-These has been my subjective observations on my eating habits.
-They may not apply to you but _if_ you feel like you're overeating on regular basis I suggest trying out a ketogenic diet for say two weeks.
+These have been my subjective observations on my eating habits.
+They may not apply to you but _if_ you feel like you're over-eating on regular basis I suggest trying out a ketogenic or low-carb diet for say two weeks.
 You'll figure out so much about your preconceived notions that you _need_ carbs while in fact, eating veggies and some meat and oil is actually (at least to me) more filling.
 Of course, this is not medical advice and your doctor probably knows the best if your body can handle it.

 And on long-term, I advice you to pay close attention on the fat and protein you consume since they don't scare you of the saturated fat for no reason.
 I personally noticed that, when I first did keto-diet, and really wanted ice cream I made it from heavy cream and sweetener.
 Which was good but having eaten it for two weeks regularly, I started noticing slight heaviness in my chest.
 So uhh.
 Don't do it.
 And go to medical check-ups.